isomerpages/gb-assist/pages/solutionrepo/solution14.md

 ### Description

 The equipment is a ride on, outdoor vacuum system that is able to travel and perform cleaning operations on multiple terrains, climb curbs and navigate slopes.

-### Details of Solution
+### Packages Available

 N.A.